 End-of-Life and Bereavement

-Sadly, some people will die of Coronavirus, and other people will die of other causes during this time of lockdown and social distancing.
+Sadly, some people will die of Coronavirus, and other people will die of other causes during the pandemic.

-Coping with the end of life and death can be very hard, especially now when we may not have our usual support networks, and when funerals are held differently.
+Coping with the end of life and death can be very hard.

 On this page is information about coping with the practical and emotional sides of end-of-life and bereavement.